snel-repo/EMUsort/README.md

 ### Requirements

 - Currently, using a Linux-based OS is recommended.
 The code has been tested on Ubuntu.
-Windows support is experimental and may require additional changes.
+Windows is supported, but may require additional changes as specified below.
 - GPUs with compute capability >=5.0 are supported
 - Nvidia Driver:
   - Linux: >=450.80.02